Alternative · Universal AI employee (enterprise)

 Who Ema suits

-Enterprise IT, HR, or operations teams with a configuration budget, an internal AI program, and a six-to-nine-month deployment timeline.
+Enterprise IT, HR, or operations teams with a setup budget, an internal AI program, and a six-to-nine-month deployment timeline.
 The buyer values a platform they can shape; the team has the headcount to shape it.

-Who Fidelic suits
+Who FidelicAI suits

 A hiring manager whose week is full and whose role is shaped — they want a agent on the Roster who already does the work, with a published constitution and a Day-Week-Month schedule, and they want to be hiring by the end of the day.